tinnedtea/rehype-slug/readme.md

 npm run build
 ```

-Voila, A `build` folder popped up with the compiled JavaScript!
+Voila, a `build` folder popped up with the compiled JavaScript!
 The `rehype-slug` directory is now ready to be pushed to a NPM-Registry.

 ## Licence